pdbjjens/ioBroker.vbus-gw/README.md

 ### **WORK IN PROGRESS**

 - (pdbjjens) New: Use resol-vbus v0.28.0
-- (pdbjjens) New: Configurable password for the vbus device (default is "vbus")
+- (pdbjjens) New: Configurable password for each vbus (default is "vbus")
 - (pdbjjens) Fix: Channel forwarding to the requesting connections only

 ### 0.0.4 (2023-10-03)